Abdullah00110/JobPortal/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.
+Please open an issue or submit a pull request for any changes or improvements...

 ## Contact

-If you have any questions or feedback, please contact me at [abdullahsunasara6@gmail.com].
+If you have any questions or feedback, please get in touch with me at [abdullahsunasara6@gmail.com].